-So, is tretinoin a good acne scar cream?
-In short, absolutely.
-Keep reading to know what tpe of acne scar cream is best for your daily skin health routine.
+Is tretinoin a good option for treating acne scars?
+Keep reading to learn what type of acne scar cream is best for your daily skin health routine.

 If you’re no stranger to acne breakouts, you might be intimately familiar with the aftermath they can leave behind.
 Often, the most frustrating part of dealing with acne is the scarring that can result.

 If you’re looking for a great topical scar cream for your acne scars -- we think tretinoin might be the thing you’re looking for.

 Keep scrolling to learn more about how tretinoin may help improve your acne scarring.